RV Rental in New Zealand

 Public Transport in New Zealand Doesn't Go 'Off The Beaten Path'

-Campervan Rental in NZ = Value for Money
+RV Rental in New Zealand = Value for Money

-When hiring a Campervan one of your main considerations is going to be value for money.
-Start your campervan search by doing an online search for campervan rental companies in New Zealand and visit their websites for quotes.
-There are several circumstances that may have an effect on the overall price of your campervan hire:
+When hiring an RV one of your main considerations is going to be value for money.
+Start your RV rental search by doing a search for RV online rental companies in New Zealand and visit their websites for quotes.
+There are several circumstances that may have an effect on the overall price of your RV hire:

-- Booking a campervan well in advance normally gets you the best rate.
+- Booking an RV well in advance normally gets you the best rate.

-- The longer the duration of the campervan rental, the cheaper the daily rate.
+- The longer the duration of the RVrental, the cheaper the daily rate.

 - Special deals are often given out of season.
 High season normally means high prices.

-- Some campervan rental companies offer a discount if you can beat their quote.
+- Some RV rental companies offer a discount if you can beat their quote.
 Shop around and play them at their own game.

-- A fully self-contained campervan with toilet and shower may enable you to 'Freedom Camp' which you save you campsite costs.
+- A fully self-contained RV/campervan with toilet and shower may enable you to 'Freedom Camp' which you save you campsite costs.

-- Choosing a diesel campervan rather than a petrol campervan may save you a lot of cash.
+- Choosing a diesel RV rather than a petrol RV may save you a lot of cash.
 A diesel engine can often travel an additional 200km on a full tank as opposed to a petrol engine.
-The diesel price in New Zealand is only half of the New Zealand petrol prices (as at Dec 2012).

-Would you like to Hire a Campervan and tour New Zealand?
+Would you like to Hire an RV and tour New Zealand?

-Normally, when obtaining quotes for a campervan rental you will be given a baseline figure.
-This will normally exclude insurance for the campervan .
-When it comes to choosing the right campervan insurance you really need to think carefully about the associated risks.
-Campervan rental companies generally offer three options for insurance:
+Normally, when obtaining quotes for RV rental you will be given a baseline figure.
+This will normally exclude insurance for the RV.
+When it comes to choosing the right RV insurance you really need to think carefully about the associated risks.
+RV rental companies generally offer three options for insurance:

 - High risk: No additional daily charge but you pay a £3000 bond which is fully refundable when you return the vehicle with no damages.